-The ASP is reviewed annually by the Safety Department to certify its compliance and make necessary updates, corrections and modifications in accordance with ST practices and WSDOT Program Standard guidance.
-The Manager- Security & Safety Management System is responsible for initiating, developing, and revising the ASP on behalf of Sound Transit, as well as confirming compliance with state and FTA regulations.
-The Manager will seek feedback from affected departments, management review, operational partners, and internal audits to determine if any changes are needed.
+The ASP is reviewed annually by the Safety Department to certify its compliance and make necessary updates, corrections, and modifications in accordance with ST practices and WSDOT Program Standard guidance.
+Additionally, all partner safety plans are reviewed to ensure they meet or exceed the regulatory requirements presented in Sound Transit's plan.
+A memo is published to document the partner review and any findings.
+The Manager-Security & Safety Management System is responsible for initiating, developing, and revising the ASP on behalf of Sound Transit, as well as confirming compliance with state and FTA regulations.
+The Manager will seek feedback from agency departments, management review, operational partners, and internal audits to determine if any changes are needed.
 Updates to the ASP may be initiated due to changes to the WSDOT Program Standard, system expansion, major system modifications, audit results, operating procedures or environment, procedures, instructions, or rules affecting safety.